 A relatively trouble-free plant, this rapid-growing plant will reach up to about four feet tall and 6-8 feet wide when unsupported, meaning you may end up with a groundcover plant of sorts, which is great if that's your goal.
 Any plant grown as a climber will only make rapid progress upwards if the stems are trained from the beginning; otherwise, they flounder about as if they are unaware of where they should go.
 If using it on a trellis, you can expect it to grow up to about 15 feet.

 Note: You would, however, have to be willing to do without the characteristic fragrance of most varieties of jasmine, as the winter jasmine has very little to none.

 Winter jasmine grows well in well-drained soil in full sun in almost any type of soil (adding some compost always helps).
 It would also help if the ball of soil and roots are soaked before planting and the ends are turned outwards by scratching at them with your fingertips.
 If you have an ugly fence that you would like to cover up, winter jasmine is perfect, or it can be used as a ground cover.
 You might also be able to train it to grow on a trellis.

 Sometimes winter jasmine can get somewhat weedy because its stems root at the internodes starting new plants.
 A little bit of trimming should keep it in check.

 Winter jasmine, although it is almost always grown as an embellishment for a structure, is not actually a climbing plant.
 It is simply a scrambler by nature.
 When growing in the wild, it will climb right over other bushes without destroying them.
-Further, each dangling shoot that touches the ground will begin rooting, offering you many new plants, so you can take advantage of this plant all you want.
+Furthermore, each dangling shoot that touches the ground will begin rooting, offering you many new plants, so you can take advantage of this plant all you want.